memflow/memflow/README.md

 [Username]/Documents/memflow/libmemflow_xxx.dll
 ```

-Additionally connectors can be placed in any directory of the environment PATH or the working directory of the program as well.
+Additionally, connectors can be placed in any directory of the environment PATH or the working directory of the program as well.

 For Windows target support the `win32` plugin has to be built:
 ```bash